Roz Chast (Keynote)

 Dan is a writer for Back Issue, a magazine devoted to comics.
 By day, he uses comics to help educated 5th graders at PS 124 through his work at the New York City Comic Book Museum where he founded the program called C.O.M.I.C.S.: Challenging Objective Minds: An Instructional Comic book Series, which brings comic books into the classroom.

 Vivek J. Tiwary

 A comic book geek at heart, Vivek is an award-winning Broadway producer and author of the New York Times best-selling graphic novel The Fifth Beatle about the untold and tragic story of the Beatles’ gay manager, Brian Epstein.
 The Fifth Beatle won the 2014 Eisner Award for Comics.
-It is currently being adapted for Bravo TV as a six-part TV event series that has secured unprecedented access to Beatles music.
+It is currently being adapted TV as a six-part TV event series that has secured unprecedented access to Beatles music.